Erebus-3222/erebus-3222.github.io/docs/scripts/imageuploader.md

 By using this tool, you can easily add custom images for your in-game items with just a few simple steps.

+##  ⚠️ Permissions and Restrictions
+Only authorized users, as defined in the server configuration (Config.Developers), can use the /additem2db and /uploadimage commands.
+Ensure you have the correct permissions to avoid access errors.